Quantra/django-content-blocks/docs/getting_started.rst

     from content_blocks.models import ContentBlockParentModel

     class Page(ContentBlockParentModel):
-        ...
+        # ...

-This will add a field for the content blocks to your model so you will then need to:
+This will add a field for the content blocks to your model so you will then need to make migrations and migrate the database:

 .. code-block:: shell